-Soon coming to what we were doing. hore of making sure that the highway was safe from more difficult than railroad.
-There are slide paths in total between the town of Goldenand Revelstoke the eastern ark boundary are known and mapped slide paths. sheds major slide the rest is controlled by . o date, there have been only two fatalities caused by avalanches.
+Soon people in charge of avalanche control programs around the world were coming to observe what we were doing in Rogers Pass.
+The chore of making sure that the highway was safe from avalanches was actually more difficult than the railroad.
+There are one hundred and thirty two slide paths in total between the town of Golden, B.C., and Revelstoke From the eastern to western Park boundary there are eighty three known and mapped slide paths along the road.
+Seven snow sheds were installed to protect the road from the major slide paths; the rest is controlled by explosives.
+Over the years, more than ten million people have traveled that stretch of highway and to date, there have been only two fatalities caused by avalanches.

-PHOTO - Sometimes the plowing quite heavy.
+PHOTO - Sometimes the plowing became quite heavy.

 Working at Rogers Pass was a real experience for me because it gave me a chance to learn the scientific end of snow and avalanches.
-I had the feel for it, a gut developed from years of traveling in the mountains, but I did not have the scientific knowledge.
+I had the feel for it, a gut instinct developed from years of traveling in the mountains, but before the Pass, I did not have the scientific knowledge.

-I spent three years there and learned all the technical ins and outs of snow research and snow studies. couldn’t phone down to the office and say, “I’ve got a bad feeling about the avalanche situation today.
-I think we should close the road.” base decisions on a gut feeling. had to facts and figures.
+I spent three years there and learned all the technical ins and outs of snow research and snow studies.
+I couldn’t just phone down to the office and say, “I’ve got a bad feeling about the avalanche situation today.
+I think we should close the road.”
+I could no longer base my decisions solely on a gut feeling.
+I had to use facts and figures.
 I learned that in Rogers Pass, in the three years I was there.
-I learned how avalanches are created and how to control them, how to do snow profiles, how to determine risk level and things like that. also studied how wolves and other animals in the winter.
+I learned how avalanches are created and how to control them, how to do snow profiles, how to determine risk level and things like that.
+In a somewhat related but separate task we also studied how wolves and other animals behave in the winter in a place like Rogers Pass.

-I visit and check the outlying snow stations, snow profiles and reading which had to be done on a weekly basis in an effort to determine the avalanche danger.
-This involved a lot of travel on skis in heavy snow, but I was lucky to have some good guys helping me.
-We had a lot of fun skiing the deep snow in the gullies there.
+My job while I was there was almost entirely outside.
+I was responsible for visiting and checking the outlying snow stations, and completing snow profiles and readings, which had to be done on a weekly basis in an effort to determine the avalanche danger.
+This involved a lot of travel on skis in heavy snow, but I was lucky to have some good guys like Paul Peyto helping me.
+When returning from some of the high mountain snow stations, we had a lot of fun skiing the deep snow in the gullies there.

-I Fred Schlss Peter Scherer .
-The three of us also traveled to Europe and the States, where we attended courses and saw what were doing.
+In addition to Fred Schleiss, I learned a lot from Peter Schaerer head of the National Research Council’s avalanche section.
+The three of us also traveled to Europe and the United States, where we attended various courses and saw what other places were doing in regards to snow safety.

 The snowpack is a living thing.
-It chang from the time the snowflake falls to the ground to the time that it melts months later.
-Metamorphism is taking place within influence by snow depth, density and temperature. ir temperature, direct sunshine on the surface, radiation which penetrates snowpack, rain and wind velocity must be observed in order to make accurate predictions of risk.
+It changes from the time the snowflake falls to the ground to the time that it melts months later.
+Metamorphism is always taking place within the snowpack, and is influenced by snow depth, density and temperature.
+Air temperature, direct sunshine on the snow surface, amount of radiation (which penetrates the snowpack), rain and wind velocity must also be observed in order to make accurate predictions of avalanche risk.

 By continuously observing the condition of the snowpack, monitoring the weather, and estimating how the future weather may affect the stability of the snowpack on mountain slopes, one attempts to predict avalanche hazard.